Applicants must meet the following requirements:

 - Recommended High School Diploma, HS Transcripts or GED with the application.

-- Must provide two forms of ID (drivers license or state ID, & social security card) at time of application.
+- Must provide two forms of ID (valid state issued drivers license or ID, & social security card) at time of application.

-- Must be able to pass a drug screening prior to employment
+- Must be willing to submit to a physical prior to employment

 - Applications are available in-person Monday – Friday from 9:00 AM to 3:00 PM.
-You can also apply anytime online (Click here).
+You can also apply anytime online just click the link: Apply.

 - All applicants are placed on the applicant list after they have completed the application process.
-Applicants will be sent to work in the order of ranking based on your score from the online skill assessment or when specific specialty skills are in demand.
+Applicants will be sent to work in the order that their application is completed or when specific specialty skills are in demand.

 - Applicants will need reliable transportation.
 Many jobs require personal transportation to various job sites, including sites outside their hometown.